Signatures of Multiplicity Spaces in tensor products of $\mathfrak{sl}_2$ and $U_q(\mathfrak{sl}_2)$ Representations

 \begin{theorem} We have the decomposition $ \bigotimes_{i=1}^n \widetilde{V}_{a_i} \cong \bigoplus_{m \geq 0} \widetilde{V}_{(\sum_i a_i) - 2m} \otimes \widetilde{E}_m $, where

 \end{theorem}

-\begin{remark*} Theorem \ref{thm:qcb} lifts to an identical result for a tensor product of $U_q(\mathfrak{sl}_2)$ Verma modules of real highest weights.
-When $q = 1$, the formula is still valid (even though $1$ is not generic) and gives multiplicity space signatures for a tensor product of generic $\mathfrak{sl}_2$ Verma modules. \ \item The content of this theorem is the case $n=2$; the case of general $n$ follows (e.g. by induction).
+\begin{remark*} \begin{enumerate}\item When $q = 1$, the formula is still valid (even though $1$ is not generic) and gives multiplicity space signatures for a tensor product of generic $\mathfrak{sl}_2$ Verma modules.\ \item The content of this theorem is the case $n=2$; the case of general $n$ follows (e.g. by induction).
 In particular we make no claim as to the definiteness of these spaces in the quantum case, and suppose the form given above may not be particularly well adapted to that question.\end{enumerate} \end{remark*}\

 The paper is organized as follows.
 In Section \ref{sec:prelims}, we cover definitions and background information.
-In Section \ref{sec:cpb}, we prove the critical point bound given by Theorem \ref{thm:cpb} and the approximation given by Corollary \ref{cor:cpbsharp}.
-In Section \ref{sec:qcb}, we prove the signature formula given by Theorem \ref{thm:qcb}.
+In Section \ref{sec:cpb}, we prove Theorem \ref{thm:cpb} and the approximation given by Corollary \ref{cor:cpbsharp}.
+In Section \ref{sec:qcb}, we prove Theorem \ref{thm:qcb}.
 We leave the proof (and indeed the statement) of the classification claimed by Theorem \ref{thm:class} to the appendix.